nextflow-io/nf-co2footprint/docs/usage/output.md

   The summary file includes the total CO₂ footprint of the workflow run and the configuration used for the plugin.

 - **`reportFile`**
   The HTML report contains information about the carbon footprint of the whole pipeline run as well as plots showing the distributions of the CO₂ emissions for the different processes.
 Additionally, it contains a table with the metrics for all individual tasks.
+The table is limited to 10000 entries by default.